Home Services Photos Prices Pests About Us FAQ

 • We Can Solve It!

-TruTech, Inc. provides professional wildlife control for both residential & commercial customers in the city of Atlanta in Georgia.
-We offer custom animal control solutions for almost any type of wildlife problem, whether it be the noises of squirrels running through the attic, a colony of bats living in a building, or the destructive behavior of a raccoon or other critter, we have the experience and the tools to quickly and professionally solve your problem.
-For a consultation, give us a call at 770-977-2034
+Smart Solutions Wildlife Removal provides professional wildlife control for both residential & commercial customers in the city of Atlanta in Georgia.
+We offer custom animal control solutions for almost any type of wildlife problem, whether it be the noises of squirrels running through the attic, a colony of bats living in a building, animals digging in your yard, or the destructive behavior of a raccoon or other critter, we have the experience and the tools to quickly and professionally solve your problem.
+For a consultation and price quote, give us a call at 404-609-4280

+Click here to check our prices updated for year 2024.
 There are many Atlanta pest control companies for animals out there, but not all of them are licensed and insured professionals.
 Make sure that you hire a competent expert for your Atlanta exterminator of wildlife.
-At TruTech, Inc., we will be courteous and friendly and take the time to answer your questions.
-Give our Atlanta trappers at TruTech, Inc. a call, and we will listen to your problem, and make an appointment to perform an inspection.
+At Smart Solutions Wildlife Removal, we will be courteous and friendly and take the time to answer your questions.
+Give our Atlanta trappers at Smart Solutions Wildlife Removal a call, and we will listen to your problem, and make an appointment to perform an inspection.
+Feel free to email us at atlanta@aaanimalcontrol.com

-Georgia is full of wildlife, including snakes, squirrels, raccoons, opossums, and more.
-You will need professional Atlanta snake removal or raccoon control if you can't trap the wild animal on your own and perform full repairs and prevention to keep pests out for good.
-We perform the repairs and decontamination if necessary.
+Georgia is full of wildlife, including snakes, squirrels, raccoons, skunks, opossums, and more.
+Wildlife removal is a complex field.
+I recommend professional Atlanta wildlife control services if you want to solve a critter problem legally and correctly.
+For example, we specialize in animals in the attic, which have broken into the house and almost always have a nest of baby animals.
+It is necessary to perform correct preventative repairs to keep pest animals a out of your house for good.
+We perform full building inspection, do the the repairs and we also offer attic decontamination if necessary.
 Rats and mice love to live in attics, and can chew wires or leave droppings.
-In fact Atlanta wildlife frequently enter homes, and it takes a pest management company to remove them.
+In fact Atlanta wildlife frequently enter homes, and correct removal is not a simple task.

-If you need assistance with a domestic animal, such as a dog or a cat, you need to call your local Fulton county animal services for assistance.
+County Animal ServicesDOG or CAT: If you need assistance with a domestic animal, such as a dog or a cat, you need to call your local Fulton County Animal Services for assistance.
 They can help you out with issues such as stray dogs, stray cats, vaccinations, licenses, pet adoption, lost pets, and more.
-No county in Georgia will assist with wildlife control situations, and there is no free Atlanta animal control services for wildlife.
+If you have a wildlife problem, you can try calling the Fulton County animal services, and see what they have to say, but they will certainly not help you with a complex wildlife problem such as critters in your attic.
+They are a free government agency that helps with dog and cat issues only.

 Furry pests fleeing cold can mess up your house